service-broker/webclient/README.md

 ### Notify
-A notification is like a request except no response will be sent.
+A notification is like a request except no response will be sent back.

 ```typescript
 sb.notify(